pnhuy/nsm/CONTRIBUTING.md

 ```

 ### Style guide
-`GenerativeAnatomy` does not currently have proper/extensive documentation.
+`NSM` does not currently have proper/extensive documentation.

-Automatically building documentation, and re-building figures would be a great addition to the `GenerativeAnatomy`.
+Automatically building documentation, and re-building figures would be a great addition to the `NSM`.

 If/when documentation is implemented, we will follow the [numpy style](https://numpydoc.readthedocs.io/en/latest/format.html).